ahmedramadan55/Headphone-landing-page/README.md

 ## Instructions

-To veiw the page folow the steps
+To view the page folow the steps
 * Download the repository.
 * Open the index.html file.